Optimize Transparency With Your Outside Counsel Billing

 One of the most prominent ways to do so is to use data-driven solutions to improve transparency with regard to outside counsel billing and expenditures.

-Optimizing transparency with your outside counsel billing is easier than you think.
+Achieving this transparency, together with consistently reasonable outside counsel billing, is easier than you think.

 By using billing automation, in-house counsel gain the advantage of receiving standardized data from their partner law firms.
 This means in-house legal departments can more easily compare billing data from one firm to another, ensuring that they are actually comparing apples to apples.